felix-schmitt/FormulaNet/README.md

 ## Get FormulaNet
 **Prerequisites**
 * Linux or macOS is recommended
-* A LaTeX installation is required
+* A LaTeX installation with texlive-full is required
 * Clone the repository
 ```shell
     git clone ...